expo/expo/docs/versions/v6.0.0/guides/installing-node.md

 ## If you are running Windows

-_Exponent support for Windows is currently in Alpha.
+_Expo support for Windows is currently in Alpha.
 You'll need to download the source code for xde from master and run it yourself rather than using a release at this time._

 If you are running Windows, you can either just download Node from the [the nodejs.org website](https://nodejs.org/) (get the current version).